TheBunnyMan123/Figura-Avatar-Gen-5/README.md

 This avatar is a complete rewrite.
-The only exception is my skull script for compatibility purposes.
+The only exception is my skull script for compatibility purposes, and a couple of my librraries.